Bay of Islands

 KOAST is held every Labour Weekend in Kerikeri, centre of the Bay of Islands Northland.

-Our Society of Artists are busy making NEW ORIGINAL art for trail goers.
+After Christmas our Society of Artists will be busy making NEW ORIGINAL art for trail goers.